Bornean orangutan: Rescue and rehabilitation centers

 A number of orangutan rescue and rehabilitation projects operate in Borneo.

-The Borneo Orangutan Survival Foundation (BOS) founded by Dr Willie Smits has rescue and rehabilitation centres at Wanariset and Samboja Lestari in East Kalimantan and Nyaru Menteng, in Central Kalimantan founded and managed by Lone Drøscher Nielsen.
+The Borneo Orangutan Survival Foundation (BOS) founded by Willie Smits has rescue and rehabilitation centres at Wanariset and Samboja Lestari in East Kalimantan and Nyaru Menteng, in Central Kalimantan founded and managed by Lone Drøscher Nielsen.
 BOS also works to conserve and recreate the fast-disappearing rainforest habitat of the orangutan, at Samboja Lestari and Mawas.

-Orangutan Foundation International, founded by Dr Birutė Galdikas, rescues and rehabilitates orangutans, preparing them for release back into protected areas of the Indonesian rain forest.
+Orangutan Foundation International, founded by Birutė Galdikas, rescues and rehabilitates orangutans, preparing them for release back into protected areas of the Indonesian rain forest.
 In addition, it promotes the preservation of the rain forest for them.

 The Sepilok Orangutan Rehabilitation Centre near Sandakan in the state of Sabah in Malaysian Borneo opened in 1964 as the first official orangutan rehabilitation project.

 Orangutan Foundation, founded by Ashley Leiman, operates programmes in Central Kalimantan, Indonesian Borneo.
 The Foundation rescues orphaned orangutans and enters them into their soft-release programme, allowing them to develop the skills necessary to survive in the wild.
 When old enough, orangutans are released into the protected Lamandau Wildlife Reserve.
 Orangutan Foundation works to protect orangutans by focusing on habitat protection and capacity building, especially in local communities.

 A seven-year longitudinal study published in 2011 looked at whether the lifespan of zoo-housed orangutans was related to a subjective assessment of well-being, with the intent of applying such measures to assess the welfare of orangutans in captivity.
 Of the subjects, 100 were Sumatran (Pongo abelii), 54 Bornean (Pongo pygmaeus) and 30 were hybrid orangutans.
 113 zoo employees, who were highly familiar with the typical behavior of the orangutans, used a four-item questionnaire to assess their subjective well-being.
 The results indicated that orangutans in higher subjective well-being were less likely to die during the follow-up period.
 The study concluded that happiness was related to longer life in orangutans.

 In late 2014, Nyaru Menteng veterinarians failed to rescue the life of a female orangutan.
 An operation was performed in which 40 air-rifle pellets were removed from her body.
 The orangutan was found at a palm oil plantation in Indonesian Borneo.